 Deferred inflows of resources relate primarily to interest and dividends measurable at year-end and due to the PSF(SBOE), but which are not available within sixty days subsequent of year-end for satisfaction of current liabilities.
-These items had been reported as deferred revenues or unearned revenues in previous years.

 9. FUND BALANCE